veronicamarenco/VeraAnalytica/README.md

 I build tools that solve supply chain problems.
 The kind that keep planners up at night, make analysts spend weekends explaining variances, and leave CFOs skeptical of ROI claims.

-This portfolio includes three tools that removes headaches to reveal clarity.
+This portfolio includes three tools that removes messy data into reliable insights.

 ---